Chordae tendineae: Structure

 The chordae tendineae connect the atrioventricular valves (tricuspid and mitral), to the papillary muscles within the ventricles.
 Multiple chordae tendineae attach to each leaflet or cusp of the valves.
 Chordae tendineae contain elastin in a delicate structure notably at their periphery.

-Tendon of Todaro

-The tendon of Todaro is a continuation of the Eustachian valve of the inferior vena cava and the valve of the coronary sinus.
-Along with the opening of the coronary sinus and the septal cusp of the tricuspid valve, it makes up Koch's triangle.
-The apex of Koch's triangle is the location of the atrioventricular node.

 Function

 During atrial systole, blood flows from the atria to the ventricles down the pressure gradient.
-Chordae tendineae are relaxed because the atrioventricular valves are forced open.
+Chordae tendineae are relaxed because the atrioventricular (AV) valves are forced open.

-When the ventricles of the heart contract in ventricular systole, the increased blood pressures in both chambers push the AV valves to close simultaneously, preventing backflow of blood into the atria.
-Since the blood pressure in atria is much lower than that in the ventricles, the flaps attempt to evert to the low pressure regions.
-The chordae tendineae prevent this prolapse by becoming tense, which pulls on the flaps, holding them in closed position.
+When the ventricles of the heart contract in ventricular systole, the increased blood pressures in both chambers push the AV valves to close simultaneously, preventing the backflow of blood into the atria.
+Since the blood pressure in the atria is much lower than that in the ventricles, the flaps attempt to evert to the low pressure regions.
+The chordae tendineae prevent this prolapse by becoming tense, which pulls on the flaps, holding them in a closed position.

 Clinical significance

 Ruptured chordae tendineae

 Valvular heart disease can lead to ruptured chordae tendineae.
 This can cause severe mitral insufficiency.